How to Install Tomcat 9 on Ubuntu 18.04

 To add a new user with access to the Tomcat web interface (manager-gui and admin-gui) we need to define the user in the

 tomcat-users.xml file, as shown below.
 Make sure you change the username and password to something more secure:

 <tomcat-users> <!-- Comments --> <role rolename="admin-gui"/> <role rolename="manager-gui"/> <user username="admin" password="admin_password" roles="admin-gui,manager-gui"/> </tomcat-users>

 By default Tomcat web management interface is configured to restrict access to the Manager and Host Manager apps only from the localhost.

-If you want to be able to access the web interface from a remote IP you will have to remove these restrictions.
-This may have various security implications and it is not recommended for production systems.
+If you want to be able to access the web interface from a remote IP, you will have to remove these restrictions.
+This may have various security implications, and it is not recommended for production systems.

-To enable access the web interface from anywhere open the following two files and comment or remove the lines highlighted in yellow.
+To enable access to the web interface from anywhere open the following two files and comment or remove the lines highlighted in yellow.